June 20, 2018

 So how much will a fleet management system cost?
-A fleet management system will cost around $3500-$6500 per year, for a fleet of 10 vehicles.
+A fleet management system will cost about $35 a month, on average, per vehicle, or around $3500-$6500 per year, for a fleet of 10 vehicles.
 This cost can vary significantly, dependent on your specific business needs, but will bring a return on your investment that justifies the price tag.
 Learn more about fleet management price factors or get an accurate quote for your business here.

 This page includes the typical price range for GPS tracking, basic and advanced FMSs, the cost-impacting factors to consider when picking one for your operation, and how these tools can, in the long run, save you more than you’ll spend.

 As mentioned above, fleet management costs will vary based on the needs of your business fleet.
 You can expect to pay more to track a fleet of 50 food transportation trucks- with real-time route planning, two-way messaging, temperature and fuel information, easy DVIR checks, ELD tracking, safety and maintenance alerts, and more- than you would to track a group of 10 traveling hair stylists in small cars.
 A number of other factors may also influence costs besides the features and size of your fleet- read more about these below.